miztiik/aws-real-time-use-cases/README.md

 ### ✏️ Tips on writing good use-cases

+- Make your titles succinct, informative, compelling, and written with the audience in mind
+  - Keep it to a single line
+  - Use Keywords(not jargons) and verbs
 - Use fewer than 35 words per sentence.
   - Instead of, _due to the fact that_ use _because_
   - Instead of, _totally lacked the ability to_ use _could not_